russhustle/leetpattern/docs/md/3177_find_the_maximum_length_of_a_good_subsequence_ii.md

 ## 3177.
-Find The Maximum Length Of A Good Subsequence Ii
+Find the Maximum Length of a Good Subsequence II